Calvin T. Ryan Library Faculty Profile Series

 Dr. David Vail

-Assistant Professor of History at University of Nebraska Kearney
+Assistant Professor of History: University of Nebraska Kearney

 Chemical Lands: Pesticides, Aerial Spraying, and Health in North America’s Grasslands since 1945